spiffzilla/checkdomains/README.md

 # checkdomains
-CHeck if domains (in a textfile) exists
+Check if domains (in a textfile) exists